personalityson/VBANN/README.md

     Dim lInputSize As Long
     Dim lLabelSize As Long
     Dim oFullSet As TensorDataset
-    Dim oTrainingSet As TensorDataset
+    Dim oTrainingSet As SubsetDataset
     Dim oTrainingLoader As DataLoader
-    Dim oTestSet As TensorDataset
+    Dim oTestSet As SubsetDataset
     Dim oTestLoader As DataLoader
     Dim oModel As Sequential